Papa John's founder John Schnatter kicked out of his office

 Schnatter remains on the board and still owns 30% of the company's shares.

-Last week, Schnatter resigned as chairman after it was revealed he used N-word on a conference call with its ad agency, Laundry Service, in May.
+Last week, Schnatter stepped down after it was revealed he used N-word on a conference call with its ad agency, Laundry Service, in May.
 On Saturday, Schnatter told CNN affiliate WLKY-TV in Louisville that the ad agency extorted him.